-The Flagler Museum is pleased to welcome back the multi-award-winning duo, Dailey & Vincent, to perform at its 15th annual Bluegrass in the Pavilion concert on Saturday, April 18, 2020.
-This concert will be the fourth time Dailey & Vincent have headlined the Museum's celebration of the musical genre.
+"It's going to be one heck of a show!"
+The Flagler Museum is pleased to welcome back the multi-award-winning duo, Dailey & Vincent, to headline its 15th annual Bluegrass in the Pavilion concert on Saturday, April 18, 2020.
+Five-man band Joe Mullins & The Radio Ramblers will be opening the show, which starts at 3 pm.
 All proceeds from ticket sales benefit the Museum's education programs for children.

 Dailey & Vincent, hailing from world famous stages such as Carnegie Hall and the Ryman Auditorium, is riding a wave of critical acclaim for their new release, Patriots & Poets, as well as their nationally broadcasted weekly TV series, The Dailey & Vincent Show, RFD-TV.
 Backed by one of the best bands on tour today and generally regarded among the most reputable and elite entertainers in American music, Dailey & Vincent’s sound is a concoction of traditional country, gospel and bluegrass blended together by the fantastically distinctive vocal blends of Dailey's tenor and Vincent's reedy harmonies.